dbt-labs/docs.getdbt.com/website/docs/tutorial/1c-setting-up-databricks.md

     <Lightbox src="/img/databricks_tutorial/images/new_table_created.png" title="Jaffle Shop Customers table" />

 8. Now let’s do the same for `Jaffle Shop Orders` and `Stripe Payments` by clicking on the Data tab on the left hand console.
 The end result will be three tables in the default database.
-While updating the table attributes, follow the same directions as in Step 6 with the following renaming:
+While updating the table attributes, follow the same directions as in Step 6.

-- Stripe Payments = `stripe_payments`

-- Jaffle Shop Orders = `jaffle_shop_orders`

     <Lightbox src="/img/databricks_tutorial/images/raw_tables_created.png" title="Raw Data Tables" />